ShehanIshanka/shehanishanka.github.io/_posts/projects/python/2021-11-22-tic-tac-toe-application.md

 tags: [Python]
 ---

-H2O Wave Framework[1] is a software stack for building beautiful, low-latency, realtime, browser-based applications and dashboards entirely in Python without using HTML, Javascript, or CSS.
+H2O Wave Framework[1] is a software stack for building beautiful, low-latency, real-time, browser-based applications and dashboards entirely in Python without using HTML, Javascript, or CSS.
-It is really easy to use the framework to build web apps specially for data visualizations related tasks.<br>
+It is really easy to use the framework to build web apps, especially for data visualization related tasks.<br>

-Couple of months back, I got to know about Wave Framework and I thought of it.
+A couple of months back, I got to know about Wave Framework and I thought of learning it.
 As usual, I created a small application, Tic Tac Toe game, using the framework using v0.17.0 SDK.
 The game has the ability to play with user and application.
-Further application is provided with selecting the game mode; Easy, Medium and Hard.
+Further application is provided with selecting the game mode; Easy, Medium, and Hard.
-In Easy mode, application will perform a random move while in Medium mode, application's next move is determined by attempting to block opponent.
+In Easy mode, the application will perform a random move while in Medium mode, the application's next move is determined by attempting to block the opponent.
 Hard Mode is set up with Minimax algorithm[2].

 Try the game by cloning <a href="https://github.com/ShehanIshanka/tic-tac-toe" target="_top">github repo</a>. !!!!!